List of surviving Supermarine Spitfires

 The Supermarine Spitfire is a British single-seat fighter aircraft used by the Royal Air Force along with many other Allied countries throughout the Second World War and afterwards into the 1950s as both a front-line fighter and also in secondary roles.

-Many developing countries purchased Spitfires as industrial countries phased out propeller-powered aircraft in favour of new jet-engined machines.
-As these nations started to update their air forces, many Spitfires and other Second World War aircraft were sold on the open market to individuals or for scrap.
-The aircraft in Hong Kong serving with the UK colonial wings are a good example of the different means of disposal where they were simply bulldozed into the sea as part of the process to reclaim land from the water in order to lengthen the runway.
+Many smaller countries purchased Spitfires as the major industrial nations phased out propeller-powered aircraft in favour of new jets.
+When these smaller nations started to update their air forces, many of their Second World War aircraft were sold on the open market to individuals or for scrap.

-Private collectors began to acquire Spitfire aircraft and a number went on to appear in movies and TV shows.
-These movie and TV appearances, in turn, helped to save a number of them from being scrapped.
+Museums and private collectors began to acquire these Spitfire and Seafire aircraft, and today many survive in these collections around the world.

-Many Spitfire and Seafire aircraft survive in museums and private collections around the world today and this article lists individual aircraft known to still exist.
+This article lists surviving Spitfires and Seafires, according to their geographical location and the condition that they are in.